 You should not drink water from the tap.
 Buying bottled water is unavoidable in Indonesia and there is one simple rule to follow:

 - Don’t buy a new plastic water bottle every day.
-If you already have bought one or even better brought a reusable metal bottle from home, you can buy refills at our restaurant and most places around town.
+If you already have bought one or even better brought a reusable metal bottle from home, you get free refills at our homestay or you can buy refills at most places around town.

 - Turn off the lights during the day as well as the air fans when you are not in your room.

 - Unplug your electronic devices once they are charged and turn them off completely when you don’t need them.

 We do neither provide AC nor hot water at our homestay.
 Air conditioning systems as well as continuous flow heaters consume a huge amount of electricity and resources.